-For this purpose, 'sharing nudes/semi-nudes' means the sending or posting of nude or semi-nude images, videos, or live streams by children under the age of 18 online.
+For this purpose, 'sharing nudes/semi-nudes' means the sending or posting of nude or semi-nude images, videos, or live streams by persons under the age of 18 online.
 This could be via social media (including Snapchat), gaming platforms, chat apps (including WhatsApp and iMessage) or forums.
-It could also involve sharing between devices via services such as Apple's AirDrop, which works offline.
-The sharing of nudes and semi-nudes may happen publicly online, in 1:1 messaging or via group chats and/or via closed social media accounts.
-The images, videos or live streams may include more than one child.
+It

-Any direct disclosure by a child will be taken seriously.
-Staff will ensure the child is feeling comfortable and will only ask appropriate and sensitive questions, in order to minimise further distress or trauma.
+Any direct disclosure by a child will be taken seriously and staff will ensure the child is feeling comfortable and will only ask appropriate and sensitive questions, in order to minimise further distress or trauma to them.